6 ways to get out of debt

 Your list should include the monthly payment, total balance, interest rate, term and any other relevant details.
 For example, you should note if any of the loans are currently in deferment or on a special repayment plan.

 To double-check that you haven’t missed anything, look at your credit report to see all current loans and lines of credit.
-You can check your credit report for free once a week through AnnualCreditReport.com until April 2021.
+You can check your credit report for free once a week through AnnualCreditReport.com through April 20, 2022.
 After that, it will be free once a year.

 Make sure to view your credit report from all three credit bureaus.
 Some lenders don’t report credit activity with all three, so if you only check one or two you may be missing important information.